codeandwander/nala-globe/README.md

 </html>
 ```

-1. Ensure your JavaScript file (`globe.js`) is available in your GitHub repository and correctly referenced in the import statement.
+1. Ensure your JavaScript file (`globe-visualizer.js`) is available in your GitHub repository and correctly referenced in the import statement.
 Replace `yourusername` and `your-repo` with your actual GitHub username and repository name.

 ### How It Works

--   **Globe Class**: The core of the visualization, initializing the globe, generating data, and managing animations.
+-   **GlobeVisualizer Class**: The core of the visualization, initializing the globe, generating data, and managing animations.
 -   **getRandomLocation(region)**: Generates random coordinates within specified regions (US or Europe).
 -   **generateData()**: Creates arcs and particles data for the visualization.
 -   **createHeartParticleCanvas()**: Sets up the heart particle canvas using SVG data.